openwdl/wdl/versions/draft-3/SPEC.md

 ## Map[X,Y] as_map(Array[Pair[X,Y]])

-Given any two Object types in an Array of Pairs, the `as_map` function returns a Map in which the given left element is the key and the right element the value.
+Given an Array consisting of Pairs, the `as_map` function returns a Map in which the left elements of the Pairs are the keys and the right elements the values.

 ```
 Array[Pair[String,Int]] x = [("a", 1), ("b", 2), ("c", 3)]